OAGi/Score/docs/user_guide/index.rst

 1. `Find a DT <#find-a-dt>`__.

-2. Click on the DEN of the DT to open the “DT detail” page.
+2. Click on the DEN of the DT to open the "DT detail" page.

 Create a new DT
 ^^^^^^^^^^^^^^^